ThomasBig/SWTI/README.md

 # SWTI
 #### Simple Windows Text Interface
-This library wraps Windows API to create library easy to use.
+This library wraps Windows API to create a library easy to use.
-It is in C++ code.
+It is build in C++ code for Windows operating system.
-It has all the important function made for you.
+It is great for building any text based application or game.
-It is fully customizable.
+You can watch a [showcase](youtube.com) video to see applications made with a help of SWTI.

-The SWTI Library is made from 4 objects
+The SWTI Library is made from 4 objects.
 * **Cursor** prints colorful text on screen
 * **Keyboard** checks keyboard input
 * **Mouse** detects mouse position on screen
-* **Window** used for resizing console window
+* **Window** sets the console window size

-For further information, check the [WIKI](https://github.com/ThomasBig/SWTI/wiki).
+For further information, check out the [WIKI](https://github.com/ThomasBig/SWTI/wiki).

 ## Instalation
-Installation of SWTI library is easy.
+The installation of SWTI library is easy.
 Download the repository and copy the folder *SWTI/swti* to your project folder.
-It contains the header and source code for the library.
+It contains header and source code for the library.
-You can now use the SWTI library as any other library.
+In your application include a swti header or a source file.

 ### Hello world
 You can use this simple example to ensure that SWTI library is installed correctly.
 Following code writes colorful Hello world on a specified position.
-It uses the Cursor object and its methods setPosition() and setColor().
+It uses the Cursor object and methods setColor and setPosition.

 ```c++
 #include <iostream>